Tiny Tim (musician): Martin Sharp collaborations

-In January 1979, Australian artist Martin Sharp brought Tiny Tim to Luna Park in Sydney, Australia to set the world record for the longest non-stop professional singing marathon.
-This was the culmination of a longstanding collaboration between Tiny Tim and Sharp, who had an obsessive interest in the American singer.
-Sharp brough him to Australia several times, producing his recordings and painting his portrait over and over in different styles.
+Australian pop artist Martin Sharp had a lifelong obsessive fixation on and collaborative relationship with Tiny Tim ever since being taken to his concert at the Royal Albert Hall by Eric Clapton in 1968.
+For the rest of his lifetime, Sharp constantly advocated for Tiny Tim as a genius of popular song, painted his portrait over and over, promoted his Australian tours and produced several of his albums.
+In 1979, Sharp brought Tiny Tim to Luna Park in Sydney, Australia to set the world record for the longest non-stop professional singing marathon.
 The marathon performance was filmed by Sharp's camera crew and ran for over two hours and seventeen minutes, successfully setting a world record.

 When the 1979 Ghost Train fire occurred at Luna Park five months later, Sharp became convinced that the fire was in some way theologically linked to Tiny Tim's performance and also set out to prove it was deliberately lit as an arson attempt.
 All of this became the basis for the film Street of Dreams, which serves as both a biography of Tiny Tim and an exploration of Luna Park and the fire.
 Sharp never finished editing Street of Dreams in his lifetime and the film remains incomplete, though a rough cut was released for film festival screenings in 1988 and that version continues to circulate online.

 Sharp went on to produce many of Tiny Tim's later records including Rock, Chameleon and Keeping My Troubles to Myself, and also brought Tiny Tim to perform in Australia several more times throughout the 1980s and 1990s.
 His all-consuming fixation on Tiny Tim, Luna Park and the fire continued until his death in 2013.

-In 2014, standalone footage of the complete marathon performance was released on streaming services as The Non-Stop Luna Park Marathon by Planet Blue Pictures.
-As of 2023, it can be viewed for free on Vimeo.
+In 2014, stand-alone footage of the complete marathon performance was released on streaming services as The Non-Stop Luna Park Marathon by Planet Blue Pictures.
+As of February 2026, it can still be viewed for free on Vimeo.

 A large mural of Tiny Tim with tulip themes painted by Sharp hangs in the Macquarie University Student Council.